Web mail | LearnJCU | Contacts | Bulletins | Campus Maps

 The University is committed to ensuring that the consumption of alcohol on University property is in accordance with relevant Federal and State laws and any relevant University policies and regulations.

 The University encourages personal and social responsibility in the serving and consumption of alcohol.
-The University does not condone the use of alcohol in any manner which is unsafe, illegal or fails to respect cultural differences and the rights of others.
+The University does not condone the use of alcohol in any manner which is unsafe, illegal or fails to respect cultural differences, religious beliefs and the rights of others.

-Organisers of a function will be deemed to be directly responsible for the planning and management of the function, including responsibility for ensuring that proof of age is obtained prior to the serving or consumption of alcohol.
+Organisers of any function are directly responsible for the planning and management of the function, including responsibility for ensuring that proof of age is obtained prior to the serving or consumption of alcohol and that all other applicable Federal and State laws are complied with during the function.

 Organisers must ensure that consumption of alcohol is a social adjunct to, and not the purpose of, the function.
-Organisers who choose to serve alcohol at a function should ensure that the function is fully inclusive and makes provision for people who are not of legal drinking age or do not drink alcohol for religious, cultural or other reasons.
+Organisers who choose to serve alcohol at a function must ensure that the function is fully inclusive and makes provision for people who are not of legal drinking age or do not drink alcoholic beverages.

-The brewing or distilling of alcohol for human consumption on University property is not allowed.
+The brewing or distilling of alcohol for human consumption on University property is prohibited.

 The University prohibits any alcohol at Fisher Shield events.